Descanonge/tomate/README.rst

 - Fully documented.

 As of now, this only supports NetCDF files out of the box.
 But the package can be easily extended for other file formats.
+See the section 'Expanding the package' of the documentation.

 Only tested for linux, should work on other OS.